kk3039/DigThat/readme.md

 {'grid': number of grid,
  'remaining_phases': number of remaining phases, 'tunnel_length': tunnel length,
- 'curr_phase': probe or guess,
+ 'curr_phase': 'probe' or 'guess',
- 'next_phase': probe or guess; guess if the next is the last round 'result': probe report if any probe detects a tunnel.
+ 'next_phase': 'probe' or 'guess'; 'guess' if the next is the last round 'result': probe report if any probe detects a tunnel.
 If no probe is correct, will return an empty array }
 ```